 Welcome to the website for the Red Line Regional Rail Project.
 This project is a major regional economic development initiative in the Iredell County/Mecklenburg County Region of North Carolina.
 The Red Line Regional Rail will significantly improve the movement of both goods and passengers along a 25-mile section of track running south from Mooresville to Charlotte, with potential future extension north from Mooresville to Statesville.
 This website serves as the central point of contact for the project.
-All aspects of this site will be updated regularly, including Questions & Answers and the Project Calendar.

 The Red Line Regional Rail is proposed to be a collaborative regional effort involving the following nine jurisdictions: Mecklenburg County; Iredell County; the Towns of Mooresville, Davidson, Cornelius, and Huntersville; the City of Charlotte; Charlotte Area Transit System; and the North Carolina Department of Transportation.